joshallenit/gh-stacked-diff/README.md

 					- Next `gh pr view 83824 --json latestReviews` and ensure developer is already not approved so that the review is not dismissed
 					- show the output of git commands in a tabbed window that uses ANSI escape codes to move around the screen
 					- better error handling so that it reverted on error rather then leaving in an indeterminite state... but wouldn't this mean that I have to save error codes so they can be reported upstream?
+					- aliases for reviewer names, so ideally what

 POLISH
 - update README with latest changes